gowthampatnaik-etl/Data-Ingestion-Process-Talend/README.md

 **Conclusion :**
-We can create similar kind of ingestion frameworks using metadata tables in a similar way based on different sources and targets as per requirement.
+We can create similar kind of ingestion frameworks using metadata tables based on sources and targets as per requirement.